raj60221023/Mini_website/README.md

- Small website with SEO and options to add google ads etc
+ Small website with SEO and options to add google ads etc.